-PHILOSOPHY (PHI) 202 INTRODUCTION TO SÓCIAL AND POLITICAL PHILOSOPHY (3 LEC.)
+PHILOSOPHY (PHI) 202 INTRODUCTION TO SOCIAL AND POLITICAL PHILOSOPHY (3 LEC.)

 The relationships of philosophical ideas to the community are presented.
-Emphasis is on concepts of natural rights, justice, education, freedom, and responsibility.
+Emphasis is on concepts of natural The psychology of dispensing eyewear rights, justice, education, freedom, and responsibility.

-PHILOSOPHY (PHI) 203 ETHICS (3 LEC.)
+PHILOSOPHY (PHI) 203 (3)ETHICS (3 LEC.)